Cedar Waxwing Nesting, Feeding, and Social Behaviors

 Often they will hunt from a perch.
 Sighting an insect, they will sweep out to catch it.
 This beahavior is called "hawking".

-Do Cedar Waxwings Come to Feeders?
+Do They Come to Feeders?

-Not really.
-They tend to eat fruit high in the trees.
+Cedar Waxwings are not likely to come to feeders as they tend to eat fruit high in the trees.
 A large platform feeder with raisins, cranberries, grapes, and chopped apples may draw them.

 Most likely you would get many other species of birds eating all the fruit before a Waxwing ever notices it's there.